 They also produce ultraviolet light, which causes phosphors to glow in the visible spectrum, similar to fluorescents.

 Incandescents’ rated wattage measures the resistance supplied in terms of power if and only if the voltage is exactly what’s indicated, not the actual amount of power consumed (which it rarely is).
 Fluorescents and LEDs are far more sophisticated since they are active electronics that require distinct power measurement methods.
+For an in-depth understanding, please refer to the experimental study conducted in 2017 provided below.

 To sum up, all about How Bright Is A 9-Watt LED Bulb?
 Unless the lead is dimmable, a 9-watt lead is closer to 75 watts; verify the Lumen rating.
 Is it 700, 800, 900, or even more?
 Sixty lumens are around 750 lumens, while 75 lumens are approximately 1100 lumens.